 There are numerous entrances to the park and ample free parking.
 Check out this map for the location of the parking spots.

-What’s your favourite city park to visit – anywhere in the world?
-What makes is special?
+What’s your favourite city park to visit in Calgary?